Frequently Asked Questions

 Number Portability

 Number portability is not available in the Solomon Islands.
-This means phone numbers remain tied to their original mobile network operators, which helps ensure reliable message delivery routing.
+Phone numbers remain tied to their original mobile network operators, ensuring straightforward message delivery routing based on the number prefix.

 Sending SMS to Landlines

-Sending SMS to landline numbers is not possible in the Solomon Islands.
-Attempts to send messages to landline numbers will result in a failed delivery and a 400 response error (code 21614) from SMS provider APIs.
+You cannot send SMS to landline numbers in the Solomon Islands.
+Attempts to send messages to landline numbers will result in failed delivery and a 400 response error (code 21614) from SMS provider APIs.

 Consent and Opt-In

-Explicit Consent Required: You must obtain and document clear opt-in consent before sending marketing messages.
-Best practices include:
+Obtain and document clear opt-in consent before sending marketing messages.
+Follow these practices:

 HELP/STOP and Other Commands

-While not strictly required by local law, implementing standard opt-out keywords is strongly recommended:
+While not strictly required by local law, implement standard opt-out keywords:

 Do Not Call / Do Not Disturb Registries

 The Solomon Islands does not maintain an official Do Not Call registry.
-However, businesses should:
+However, you should:

 Time Zone Sensitivity

 The Solomon Islands observes SBT (UTC+11).
-Best practices include:
+Follow these practices:

 Alphanumeric Sender ID